-About me:
+About me

-I am a professor at a university in Washington, D. C. I write and teach about the ways in which different cultures have thought about, and interacted with, outer space.
+I am a professor at a university in Washington, DC.
+I write and teach about the ways in which different cultures have thought about, and interacted with, outer space.
 I try to figure out why everything beyond Earth's atmosphere has mattered for people in the past, and how it might matter in the future.

 I am also an avid amateur astronomer.
 I grew up under much darker skies, in rural Canada.
 From time to time, I still travel to national parks, in Canada and the United States, where the sky is so dark that the Milky Way casts shadows.
 The last time I tried to view the night sky in one of those parks, I was chased away by wolves.
-Perhaps fortunately, I'm usually stuck in light-polluted Washington, D. C. It's what amateur astronomers call a grey, or "Bortle 7," sky.
+Perhaps fortunately, I'm usually stuck in light-polluted Washington, DC.
+It's what amateur astronomers call a grey, or "Bortle 7," sky.
 I make do.

 I believe humanity's future lies beyond our little world.
 To survive as a species - and to ease our burden on Earth - we will need to expand into space.
 To get past the petty suspicions and prejudices that always threaten our survival, we will need to think bigger.
 Looking up into infinity is a great way to start.
-For me, it is both an educational and spiritual vocation - and at times, it gives me the thrill of genuine revelation.
+For me, amateur astronomy is both an educational and spiritual vocation - and at times, it gives me the thrill of genuine revelation.

 I write this blog for myself.
 But if it gets anyone interested in the wonder of our universe, so much the better.

 I am also an avid amateur astronomer.
 I grew up under much darker skies, in rural Canada.
 From time to time, I still travel to national parks, in Canada and the United States, where the sky is so dark that the Milky Way casts shadows.
 The last time I tried to view the night sky in one of those parks, I was chased away by wolves.
-Perhaps fortunately, I'm usually stuck in light-polluted Washington, D. C. It's what amateur astronomers call a grey, or "Bortle 7," sky.
+Perhaps fortunately, I'm usually stuck in light-polluted Washington, DC.
+It's what amateur astronomers call a grey, or "Bortle 7," sky.
 I make do.

 I believe humanity's future lies beyond our little world.
 To survive as a species - and to ease our burden on Earth - we will need to expand into space.
 To get past the petty suspicions and prejudices that always threaten our survival, we will need to think bigger.
 Looking up into infinity is a great way to start.
-For me, it is both an educational and spiritual vocation - and at times, it gives me the thrill of genuine revelation.
+For me, amateur astronomy is both an educational and spiritual vocation - and at times, it gives me the thrill of genuine revelation.

 I write this blog for myself.
 But if it gets anyone interested in the wonder of our universe, so much the better.

-About this site:
+About this site

 This is a simple journal of my observations and thoughts as an amateur astronomer.
 Its main purpose is to help me remember what I've seen and experienced.
 If you've run across this site, you may enjoy reading my impressions of planets, galaxies, and telescopes.

-About my equipment:
+About my equipment

 Some amateur astronomers have far more gear, others far less.
 If you're looking to start in the hobby, I'd recommend picking up a few books.
 You might then start with a good pair of binoculars and eventually a small telescope.
 Many seasoned observers encourage newcomers to get a cheap Dobsonian (that is, simply mounted) reflector, since it's easy to use and offers the most aperture you can get for the money.
-I can also vouch for an inexpensive 3" or 4" achromatic refractor - a telescope you don't have to collimate or acclimate - while encouraging everyone to follow their own path, and to take all suggestions with several grains of salt.
+I can also vouch for an inexpensive 3" or 4" achromatic refractor - a telescope you don't have to collimate and takes minutes to acclimate - while encouraging everyone to follow their own path, and to take all suggestions with several grains of salt.

 With that said, here's some advice anyway: I'd strongly encourage newcomers to resist the urge to buy the biggest and most expensive telescope they can.
 The best telescope is usually the one you use most often - and that often means going small.
 If you do have the money, you're typically better off spending it on optical and mechanical quality, rather than aperture.
 Just remember that, in this hobby, you easily spend double or triple the money for a marginal improvement in performance.

 Some amateur astronomers have far more gear, others far less.
 If you're looking to start in the hobby, I'd recommend picking up a few books.
 You might then start with a good pair of binoculars and eventually a small telescope.
 Many seasoned observers encourage newcomers to get a cheap Dobsonian (that is, simply mounted) reflector, since it's easy to use and offers the most aperture you can get for the money.
-I can also vouch for an inexpensive 3" or 4" achromatic refractor - a telescope you don't have to collimate or acclimate - while encouraging everyone to follow their own path, and to take all suggestions with several grains of salt.
+I can also vouch for an inexpensive 3" or 4" achromatic refractor - a telescope you don't have to collimate and takes minutes to acclimate - while encouraging everyone to follow their own path, and to take all suggestions with several grains of salt.

 With that said, here's some advice anyway: I'd strongly encourage newcomers to resist the urge to buy the biggest and most expensive telescope they can.
 The best telescope is usually the one you use most often - and that often means going small.
 If you do have the money, you're typically better off spending it on optical and mechanical quality, rather than aperture.
 Just remember that, in this hobby, you easily spend double or triple the money for a marginal improvement in performance.